Darylcosm0/project-code-challenge-3/README.md

 Clone the repo by using the following:

-git clone:git@github.com:Darylcosm0/project-code-challenge-3.git
+git clone:

+  git@github.com:Darylcosm0/project-code-challenge-3.git

   Be patient as it creates a copy on your local machine for you.
 - Change directory to the repo folder

   cd project-code-challenge-3

   (Optional) Open it in Visual Studio Code

     code .